zorzysty/confront/README.md

 help:           This help
 ```
 ### Flags
-Let's enhance "add" command a little by adding support for `-a` flag.
+Let's enhance "add" command a little by adding support for `-a` flag that changes command behaviour so that it sums all the given numbers instead of the first two.
 And while we're at it, let's do some code separation for better readability.
 ```javascript
 function add(args, flags) {